biocompute-objects/BCO_Documentation/execution-domain.md

 ### 2.5.1  Script "script"

-The Script field points to an internal or external reference to a script object that was used to perform computations for this BCO instance.
+The Script field points to internal or external references to a script object that was used to perform computations for this BCO instance.
 This may be a reference to an object in GitHub, a computational service or any other type of script.

 ```json
  "script": ["https://example.com/workflows/antiviral_resistance_detection_hive.py"]